gnagendr/G11_Final_Assignment/README.md

 Gautham Nagendra Kamatchi,
 William Worden.

-## For Phase 1 activity split betwwen team members
+## For Phase 1 activity split between team members

 ### William Worden would be responsbile for